 Must-Have Qualities for a Personal Injury Attorney

-When it comes to hiring a personal injury attorney in Vinings, choose one who has ample experience in handling cases like yours.
-Some other must-have qualities for a personal injury attorney include:
+When it comes to hiring a personal injury lawyer in Vinings, choose one who has ample experience in handling cases like yours.
+Some other must-have qualities for a injury lawyer include:

 - Personal attention: No one wants to feel like just a number or a case.
 Your attorney should provide you with the attention that he or she would want in your situation.